luislain/lll-emacs-config/README.md

 different compilations of Emacs.
 Current workarounds found were some scripts for renaming
 `.emacs.d` directory.
 Let's better make Emacs deal with the task.
 EMaCS will use the
 `user-emacs-directory` variable to set a specific configuration directory for every Emacs
 build.
-The single `$HOME/.emacs.d` configuration directory won't be used anymore.
+The single `$HOME/.emacs.d` configuration directory won't be used anymore, XDG
+standard will be followed.

 ## Running different versions of Emacs.